SwingGuy1024/SidecarChallenge/README.md

 # Notes:

+**Assignment Part 1: Design Assignment**

+This design is in the same folder as this README.md file, called **Part 1 — Pizza Design.pdf**.

 ## 1. Implementation

 This doesn't exactly implement the Design I produced in the Part 1 of the assignment.
 The biggest change is the menu structure.
 The design calls for a tree structure of Menu Items.
 This implements MenuItems with separate MenuItemOptions, in a many-to-many relationship.